vinayakshnd/px-ptool/README.md

 *  Spawn instances and disks per specifications mentioned above
 *  Mount required disks on their corresponding nodes.
 *  Generate an output JSON file with node details.
-*  Install portworx Enterprise on nodes created above, check installation status and report in case of errors.
+*  Optionally, Install portworx Enterprise on nodes created above, check installation status and report in case of errors.
+*  Install specified image of portworx container

 ## Pre-requisites